aquarium and pond answers, information, articles, resources

 The picture at the top of the article displays two "separate waterfall/cascade" type Veggie Filters.

 Pond Veggie or Bog Filter Rocks With this method I recommend the use of some loose fitting bricks or slightly more tight fitting rocks to contain this filter (plant roots/tubers and volcanic rock).
-These rocks/bricks can be used to contain this filter on both sides(upper falls/pond side and cascade/waterfalls side).
-The use of rocks or bricks is also useful for constriction or corner Veggie Filters.

 The downside to this method if used by itself is it does not give the fry a place to hide and often water flows and water depths are harder to control for maximum efficiency, however this method still works especially when used in combination.
 The upside is the simplicity of design since the natural water movement will pull water through this filter.